By Ed Staskus

 The man holding the three dolls gave them to Mamie Eisenhower.

 “Thank you so much,” she said, squeezing his arm.

 “It is my pleasure,” he said.

-The President and Mrs. Eisenhower were in Boone, Iowa, on Friday, September 21st.
-Today was the last day of summer.
-Tomorrow was the first day of fall.
+The President and Mrs. Eisenhower were in Boone, Iowa, on a Friday.
+It was the last day of summer.
+The next day was the first day of fall.
 It was a clear crisp morning.

-Once in their car they were driven to 718 Carroll Street, to the house Mamie had been born in sixty years earlier.
-Mrs. Beatrice Smiley, Mrs. Myrtle Douglas, and Mrs. Awilda Stranberg, all dressed up, all in a bundle, all waiting breathlessly, greeted them on the front porch.
+Once in their car they were driven to Carroll Street, to the house Mamie had been born in sixty years earlier.
+Mrs. Beatrice Smiley, Mrs. Myrtle Douglas, and Mrs. Awilda Stranberg, all dressed up, all in a huddle anxious, all waiting their breathing bated, greeted them on the front porch.
 They presented Mamie with a photograph of the stone and memorial plaque that had recently been placed on the lawn of her birthplace.

-Mamie was slightly unnerved by the God’s acre look of it.
+Mamie was slightly unnerved by the God’s green acre look of it, like a memorial garden.